tableau/connector-plugin-sdk/docs/api-reference.md

 ## Deprecated API

-### ConnectionNormalizer and ConnectionMatcher JavaSscript files
+### ConnectionNormalizer and ConnectionMatcher JavaScript files
 The JavaScript files for connection normalizer and connection matcher are deprecated as of Tableau 2020.3.
 This means the element  `<script file="fileName.js"/>` (which was added inside the `<connection-matcher>` and `<connection-normalizer>` element) and the `<connection-matcher>` element itself are deprecated as of 2020.3.
 The `<connection-normalizer>` component can be added to the connectionResolver.tdr fie as shown in the connection-normalizer section above.

 ### SetImpersonateAttributes connection helper